yangfengzzz/yangfengzzz/README.md

 - Game Physics
 - Computer Graphics
 - Fluid Simulation

+You can find details and results of physical simulations in my **Zhihu and Bilibili channel!**

 ### 👯 I’m a big fans of Voxel Engine and looking to collaborate on ...
 - Voxel Engine Development including Physics and Rendering